Conor Harrington

 Conor Harrington (born 1980) is an Irish street/graffiti artist based in London, England.

 Overview

-Harrington is known for both his street work and also more recently his gallery work.
+Harrington is known for both his street work and his gallery work.

 Early life

 Conor Harrington was born in Cork, Ireland, in 1980.
-He started his career in his teenage years tagging and doing graffiti in the streets of Ireland.
-Most of these nights were called hip-hop nights, where he would hang out at clubs in 1990s Ireland.
+He started tagging and making graffiti as a teenager.

 Career

 Conor Harrington attended Limerick School of Art and Design and graduated in 2002 with his Bachelor of Fine Arts.

 In 2013, Harrington participated in the Dulwich Outdoor Gallery project, initiated by Ingrid Beazley of Dulwich Picture Gallery.

 Exhibitions

 Conor Harrington's exhibitions have included the following.